SciBorgs/SciGuides/reference-sheets/CameraCalibration.md

      ```sh
      ./file.py /path/to/cameramodel /path/to/json
      ```
+    - Once json file is retrived, upload it to your robot project under `resources/calibrations/file.json`
+# Conclusion
+Calibrating a camera can be a learning process, especially if it's your first time.
+Take your time with the videos and see what works and what doesn't.
+Play around with different techniques and you might find a better way to get improved coverage.

+**Important Note**: Be very clear and descriptive with both your files and in real life about which camera calibration belongs to which camera.
+Mixing them up can lead to incorrect calibrations and poor results.
+Label everything meticulously to avoid confusion.

+Good luck with your camera calibration!

 # Quick Overview
 - Step 1: Record a video with the camera trying to get the calibration image to all areas of the frame at different distances and skews